jfischoff/jfischoff.github.io/data/blog/hardest-wont-fix.md

 At which point `epoll_wait` would not return because the socket was not ready for reading. `recvfrom` had already read all the data.

 # All Lies

 This is cleaned version of the steps I took.
 It's not really in order.
 In reality, I started by ignoring the problem and convincing myself it couldn't affect me.
 Then I tried to use DTrace and failed.
 DTrace never seems to work well on Macs.
 So I moved to Linux and recompiled GHC and added tracing to the `EventManager` and dumped the eventlog.

-I decided this was an oppurtunity to read "BPF Performance Tools" and it was helpful.
+I decided this was an oppurtunity to read ["BPF Performance Tools"](http://www.brendangregg.com/bpf-performance-tools-book.html) and it was helpful.
 I starting to dive through the Linux network stack using the `bpftrace`'s `kstack` call to understand the sequences of functions for sending and recieving data on localhost.
 I learned a lot.
 It was very interesting.
 It was an inefficent way to solve this bug.

 I made a bunch of wrong turns but steps above are what ulimately helped after I tried many things that didn't.

-# Finally words on postgres notifications.
+# Finally Words on PostgreSQL Notifications.

 Back the bug that started this all.